gdangelo/CarND-PID-Control-Project/README.md

 ### Finding the right gains

 The optimization algorithm called Twiddle has been used to automatically fine tune the PID gains.
-The car has been run for 150 iterations using Twiddle, with a constant throttle value (0.3), to finally obtain the corresponding results: **Kp: 0.30351, Ki: 0.00001, Kd: 2.66123**.
+The car has been run for about 50 iterations using Twiddle, with a constant throttle value (0.3), to finally obtain the corresponding results: **Kp: 0.30351, Ki: 0.00001, Kd: 2.66123**.

+I've also done some tests to control throttle using the steering angle value as follow `throttle = (1 - abs(steering_angle)) * 0.5 + 0.3`.
+Gains (Kp, Ki, and Kd) obtained from running Twiddle again with the throttle didn't converge to a satisfying result.
+Furthermore, adding two more parameters (Ka, and Kb) to Twiddle to tune, such as `throttle = (1 - abs(steering_angle)) * Ka + Kb`, takes too long to run before having good results.

 ---